Written in 2016 by the SC Collections Group. Reviewed 1/2017.

 Formats Collected

 Realia is collected in very limited numbers and under special circumstances, generally as part of a larger collection.
-Some examples of objects in the collections include equipment (such as Buffalo Bill Cody’s briefcase or George Yewell’s palette) and Fluxus works (many of which have been imaged and can be seen here: http://fluxus.lib.uiowa.edu/).
+Some examples of objects in the collections include equipment (such as Buffalo Bill Cody’s briefcase or George Yewell’s palette) and Fluxus works (some of which have been imaged and can be seen here: http://fluxus.lib.uiowa.edu/).

 Materials selected

 Each collection acquires materials in different ways.
 All collections accept donations when appropriate.
-Special Collections staff add gift items in keeping with the University of Iowa Libraries Gifts‐In‐Kind Policy, and are ultimately responsible for deciding whether a gift is added to the collection.
+Special Collections staff add gift items in keeping with the University of Iowa Libraries Gifts‐In‐Kind Policy and are ultimately responsible for deciding whether a gift is added to the collection.

 Special Collections purchases are generally made based on potential use and University community requests, with an emphasis on the frequency of potential class use.
 Iowa Women’s Archives and University Archives rarely purchase materials.